 And there were supposed to be cinnamon rolls for today, but they didn’t really come out as expected.
 They tasted way too healthy and I just can’t have that.
 So for now, here are some pancakes. :)

 These have a whole lot of protein per serving (one serving being half the batch)!
 21.5 grams.
 And 9.1 grams fiber.
 Obviously they’re not low fat or low calorie, but I’m not too concerned about that.
-I struggle with getting enough protein and so I’m all about these pancakes right now.
+I struggle with getting enough protein and so I’m all about these pancakes (and these Cottage Cheese Scrambled Eggs) right now.

 I’ve tried lots of grain-free pancake recipes and they were just so eggy and I couldn’t handle the texture.
 So I added cottage cheese and that seemed to help.
 I remember reading cheesecake recipes years ago with cottage cheese in them and thinking how crazy those people were.